Know before you go

 Getting there

-This park is located 14km east of the Trans Canada Highway at Tappen, B.C.
+Herald Park is 14 km east of the Trans-Canada Highway at Tappen.
 It is on the west shore of the Salmon Arm of Shuswap Lake.
-The closest communities, towns and cities are Tappen, Canoe, Sorrento, and Salmon Arm.
+The closest communities, towns, and cities are Tappen, Canoe, Sorrento, and Salmon Arm.

 Things to do